pspete/psPAS/README.md

 PowerShell 5.0 or above & Administrator rights are required.

 To download the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/psPAS/), </br>
-from an elevated PowerShell prompt, run:
+from a PowerShell prompt, run:

 `Install-Module -Name psPAS -Scope CurrentUser`